Status of Gibraltar: Military importance

 Military control of the Strait of Gibraltar has historically been the most important use of Gibraltar, allowing Britain to defend its trade lanes to the East.
 The British admiral Lord Fisher stated that Gibraltar was one of the five keys that locked the world, together with Dover, Alexandria, Cape of Good Hope and Singapore, all of which have been controlled by Britain at one point.

 Its military relevance has reduced with the construction in 1953 of the US Naval Station Rota (the biggest Allied base in the area) and with the end of the Cold War, but it is still an important position as more than one quarter of the global maritime traffic transits through the strait every year.
 Controlling the strait is of vital importance to NATO.
 The task of controlling the strait has been traditionally assigned by NATO to the UK, but the recent advances that Spain has made in its armed forces and the bases Spain has in the zone have made NATO reconsider this.
 However, the tense relations that Spain had with the American administration under George W. Bush and the special friendship of the US with the UK have caused NATO to take a more favourable position towards the UK and Morocco for control of the strait.

 Re-emergence of dispute

 1953: Rekindling the dispute

 In May 1954, despite objections by Spain, Queen Elizabeth II visited Gibraltar.
 Spanish dictator Francisco Franco had renewed claims to The Rock.
-British National Archives files from 1953 show that Franco claimed that Spain had been promised The Rock in return for not attacking the territory during the Second World War.

-The Foreign and Commonwealth Office conducted a full review of their files to see whether Franco's claim had any foundation.
-A confidential memo called the Spanish communiqué "a flimsy and unconvincing document", and the Government put an end to the dispute by refusing to comment on the claims.
+British National Archives files from 1953 show that Franco claimed that Spain had been promised The Rock in return for staying neutral during the Second World War.
+The Foreign and Commonwealth Office (FCO) conducted a full review of their files to see whether Franco's claim had any foundation.
+Said Spanish communiqué did exist; however, a confidential memo called it "a flimsy and unconvincing document", and the Government put an end to the dispute by refusing to comment on the claims.